 Farming for Nature is a not-for-profit organisation that promotes innovative and sustainable farmers.
 Each year, they elect new 'Farming for Nature' Ambassadors, sharing blogs, photos, videos and podcasts of the farmers' efforts.
 Funded by the Department of Agriculture and the National Parks and Wildlife Service, Farming For Nature aims to combat the negative press that many farmers receive in the media surrounding climate change and environmental destruction, with 'good news stories' of farmers doing their part for nature.
 They aim to encourage farmers "to feel that they are part of the solution, not just the problem" for environmental issues.
-Indeed, the stories shared by Farming for Nature of farmers to "ask questions and share information", supporting farmers who "wish to include nature more in their farming practices".
+Indeed, the stories shared by Farming for Nature of farmers across Ireland are inspiring and hopeful.
+They moderate an online forum for farmers to "ask questions and share information", supporting farmers who "wish to include nature more in their farming practices".